Chengara struggle: Chengara Package

-After 790 days, on 5 October 2009, the agitation was "settled" during a discussion between the leadership of the struggle and the Left Democratic Front (LDF) government.
-According to the agreement, 1’432 families out of 1’738 families who had started living on the rubber plantation of Harrisons Malayalam Ltd. will get land elsewhere in the state and financial assistance to build houses, as part of the settlement and the land was to be made available to the beneficiaries within three months.
-The plots of land will be in different parts of Kerala.
-The remaining approximately 300 families apparently already own some land and are therefore not eligible.
-It is important to note that according to the SJVSV as many as 7,000 families that occupied the estate against 1,738 identified by the government.
+On 5 October 2009, after 790 days, the agitation was "settled" during a discussion between the leadership of the struggle and the Left Democratic Front (LDF) government.
+According to the agreement, 1,432 families out of the 1,738 families who had started living on the rubber plantation of Harrisons Malayalam Ltd. would get land elsewhere in the state and financial assistance to build houses as part of the settlement, and the land was to be made available to the beneficiaries within three months.
+The plots of land would be in different parts of Kerala.
+The approximately 300 remaining families apparently already owned some land and were therefore ineligible.
+It is important to note that, according to the SJVSV, as many as 7,000 families that occupied the estate, many more than the 1,738 identified by the government.

-The agreement made different categories of families.
-Depending on that the families would get land and a financial offer.
+The agreement specified different categories of families.
+Based on these categories, the families would get land and a financial offer.
 The Chengara Package in a nutshell is shown below:

-Apart from the omnipresent poverty and sufferings of the days of struggle might have persuaded the leadership of the struggle to accept the package.
-So when the agreement was reached, SJVSV leader Laha Gopalan admitted that he had been forced to make this compromise.
+The omnipresent poverty and suffering of the days of struggle might have persuaded the leadership of the struggle to accept the package.
+When the agreement was reached, SJVSV leader Laha Gopalan admitted that he had been forced to make this compromise.
 Gopalan told the magazine Frontline that he was being forced to stop the agitation "temporarily" and accept an unsatisfactory resolution package "drawn out jointly by the government and the opposition against the interests of Dalits" and "under threat of violent reprisals from CPI(M) cadre" if he did otherwise.
-He did this under the pressure of fear of another Nandigram, where a violent intervention of 4’000 policemen in March 2007 in West Bengal left 14 dead and 70 injured amongst the local population who were demonstrating against their expropriation for a special economic zone.
+He did this under the pressing fear of another Nandigram, where a violent intervention of 4,000 policemen in March 2007 in West Bengal left 14 dead and 70 injured amongst the local population, who were demonstrating against their expropriation for a special economic zone.

-At a joint press conference following the announcement of the package in the presence of opposition leader Oommen Chandy (who played a key role in formulating the settlement), the Chief Minister of Kerala said it was difficult to find the necessary land in Kerala even to implement the package that was being offered and there was no way the government could fulfil the SJVSV's demand for more.
+At a joint press conference following the announcement of the package, in the presence of opposition leader Oommen Chandy (who played a key role in formulating the settlement), the Chief Minister of Kerala said it was difficult to find the necessary land in Kerala to implement the package that was being offered, and there was no way the government could fulfil the SJVSV's demand for more.

-A few of the occupants welcomed the agreement and accepted the offer.
-But many refused to move out of the site because they were skeptical of the agreement being implemented in full once the struggle was called off.
+A few of the occupants welcomed the agreement and accepted the offer, but many refused to move out of the site, as they were skeptical of the agreement being implemented in full once the struggle was called off.

-According to the current Chief Minister of Kerala the previous ruling "LDF government failed to fulfill the sprit of the settlement entered into with the agitators".
+According to the current Chief Minister of Kerala, regarding the previous ruling, "LDF government failed to fulfill the sprit of the settlement entered into with the agitators".

 To name a few problems of the agreement: